 In the world of cozy beverages, does it get any cozier than a chai latte?
 A steaming cup of tea, creamy frothed milk, and a mix of warm spices - there is truly no cozier combination.
 I've had my fair share of good chai at coffee shops, but there's nothing more I want to do on a cold day than hunker down at home.

 The best of both worlds?
-A comfy couch, a warm blanket, and this DIY chai latte recipe.
-Throw in a spiced muffin or a thick slice of homemade pumpkin bread, and I can guarantee you won't be missing Starbucks anytime soon.
+A comfy couch, a warm blanket, and this easy chai latte recipe.
+Throw in a spiced muffin, a slice of Baileys coffee cake, or a thick slab of homemade pumpkin bread, and I can guarantee you won't be missing Starbucks anytime soon.

 What is a chai latte?